ZivaVatra/SDAT/README.md

 The job configuration file allows you to define certain scan jobs, if you have more than one type of scan job.
 For example, I have two types of job scans.
 My "Archive", which is for long term high quality storage of OCR'ed files, usually for documents that I have since shredded, but may need a copy in future.

-There are example configuration in the "config" directory, but a minimal configuration would look like this:
+There are example configurations in the "config" directory, but a minimal configuration would look like this:
 ```
 $SCAN_DPI=450;
 $OCR_ENABLED=1;